AAAI-Submission-14080/Explicit-Contact-for-Implicit-Reconstruction/README.md

 ## Acknowledgments
 Part of the code is borrowed from the following projects, including [IHOI](https://github.com/JudyYe/ihoi), [Neural Body](https://github.com/zju3dv/neuralbody), and [MeshGraphormer](https://github.com/microsoft/MeshGraphormer).
-Many thanks to their contributions.
+Many thanks for their contributions.